opws/opws-dataset/README.md

 ## Layout

 Entries for domains are in [YAML](http://yaml.org/) files in the "profiles" directory.
-[public suffix](http://publicsuffix.org/).
 The filename of each file, minus the .yaml extension, is the significant domain name components of the site being profiled.

 Domains are listed by the least-specific component of the domain necessary to distinguish it from others: therefore, most sites are listed simply by the